WisconsinHomemaker.com is a website by Deborah L Melian who shares helpful seasonal home and garden tips, as well as family favorite recipes.

 “To be honest, I’ve never been fully “done” with housework, cooking, cleaning, gardening, or repairing–you get the picture.
 But my mission is to make these tasks of being a homemaker as enjoyable as possible.”

 Wisconsin Homemaker and the Art of Making a House a Home

 One final thought: A house becomes a home, not because of the stuff that fills the space between the four walls, but by the people that inhabit it.
 It’s a living space that should welcome all and not be treated as a museum or something like: “Ssssh!
 And, don’t sit on the furniture!”

-I’m not about overly messy digs either–because there’s only so much I can take from man or beast–by the way, I also have three dogs who make their home with me.
+That being said, I’m not about overly messy digs either–because there’s only so much I can take from man or beast–by the way, I also have four dogs who make their home with me.

 “Home should be comfortable.
 Gardens should be a retreat.
 Food should be comforting.
 I guess that sums it all up.”

 Welcome to my little bit of heaven: Wisconsin.